 - Everesting attempt? – 62 times (1 lap = 2.2 miles) Total = 136.4 miles

-Dover’s hill is just over a mile long, with an average gradient of about 9%, and is 14% at the steepest.
-The gradient is fairly constant, except for short bit at finish which is quite flat.
+The hill climb course for Dover’s hill is just under one mile long, with an average gradient of about 10%, and is 14% at the steepest.
+The gradient is fairly constant, except for short bit at the finish which is quite flat.
 It is a good hill for a fixed gear bike, and you can do most of the hill seated in the bike.
 It is a classic British hill climb and one of the most popular national hill climb venues.
-The hill climb course, is slightly shorter at 0.9 miles.

 START opposite a field gate and in line with a utility building in the field on the left, approximately 75 metres south of the unclassified road Parson’s Lane.
 Proceed to climb Dover’s Hill, passing the half way point sited 4.2 metres north of Telegraph Pole 99 and near to Knapp Cottage, to FINISH opposite the Steep Hill warning sign (14%) and approximately 25 metres before the entrance to the National Trust car park on the left.